 Most applications also use the timezone to manage their data accordingly.
 When it comes to Ubuntu, the system’s timezone is set during the initial setup, but users can still change it.

 This article will discuss how to set a timezone in Ubuntu using three easy methods.
-Refer to our other guide if you’re looking to change timezone on CentOS.

 How to Set the Timezone on Ubuntu